Which city is cheaper, Los Angeles or New Orleans?

 Los Angeles is a dynamic big city where you can fill many days.
 Many visitors also spend a good bit of time hiking.
 This city offers something for everyone.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.

-The vibrant city of New Orleans offers food and nightlife.
+The festive city of New Orleans offers food and nightlife.
 Make sure you visit the old town while you're here.
 Five days may feel like too much time unless you plan to do a lot of relaxing.
 The length of your trip often depends on your style of travel.

-Los Angeles is a energetic city where you can fill many days.
+Los Angeles is a dynamic city where you can fill many days.
 People enjoy relaxing at one of the resorts.
 Many people spend five days here.If you enjoy all that's offered here, then five days is just the right amount of time to spend here.
 The length of your trip often depends on your style of travel.

 Many people enjoy the nightlife and live music when visiting New Orleans.
 Anyone can find something fun to do here.
 Most visitors spend time around the old town while in the area.
 Most people find that one week is more than enough time to see everything.